Superconvergence of Online Optimization for Model Predictive Control: Proofs of Results in Section

 where $\{A_k, B_k, H_k\}$ are evaluated at $(\bz, \blambda; \bd)$, and $\bbeta$ in $\bb$ are the Lagrange multipliers.
 Since SOSC holds for this problem, the point that satisfies the first-order necessary condition is indeed its global solution.
 Thus, $\bb$ is the optimal primal-dual solution of this problem.
-Since \eqref{equ:SOSC}, \eqref{equ:control} and \eqref{equ:bound} hold at $(\bz, \blambda)$, by Theorem 5.7 in \cite{Na2019Sensitivity} and Proposition 2.16 in \cite{Xu2018Exponentially},\footnote{In fact, the linear-quadratic problem in \eqref{pequ:10} is slightly more general than the one in \cite{Na2019Sensitivity} and \cite{Xu2018Exponentially}.
+Since \eqref{equ:SOSC}, \eqref{equ:control} and \eqref{equ:bound} hold at $(\bz, \blambda)$, by Theorem 5.7 in \cite{Na2020Exponential} and Theorem 5 in \cite{Na2020Overlapping}\footnote{In fact, the linear-quadratic problem in \eqref{pequ:10} is slightly more general than the one in \cite{Na2020Exponential}.
 But the same argument also holds with a simple extension of that proof.
-In particular, Theorem 5.7 in \cite{Na2019Sensitivity} provides the exponential decay of $(\bp_k; \bq_k)$, while Proposition 2.16 in \cite{Xu2018Exponentially} provides the explicit form of $\bbeta_k$.
-One can then apply the bounds of matrices from \cite{Na2019Sensitivity} on that explicit form and show the same decay trend of multiplier $\bbeta_k$.}, there exist constants $\Upsilon_K$, $\rho\in(0, 1)$ such that $\forall i, j$,
+In particular, Theorem 5.7 in \cite{Na2020Exponential} provides the exponential decay of primal variables $(\bp_k; \bq_k)$, while Theorem 5 in \cite{Na2020Overlapping} provides the exponential decay of dual variables $\bbeta_k$.}, there exist constants $\Upsilon_K$, $\rho\in(0, 1)$ such that $\forall i, j \in[0, N]$,

 if $\|(\bl_j; \br_j; \balpha_j)\|= 1$ and $\|(\bl_h; \br_h; \balpha_h)\|= 0$ for $h \neq j$.
 Also, $\|(\bp_i; \bq_i; \bbeta_{i-1})\|\leq \Upsilon_K\rho^i$ if $\|\balpha_{-1}\|= 1$ and other components in $\ba$ are zero.
 Using the above result, we further bound all blocks as follows.
 For $i, j\in[N]$, we let $\|(\bl_j; \br_j)\|= 1$ (when $j = N$, we let $\|\bl_N\|= 1$) and let $\balpha_j$ together with $(\bl_h; \br_h; \balpha_h)$ for $h\neq j$ be zero.
 Then,